-In 1895, Parliament gave the museum approval to get a loan of £200,000 in order to acquire these 69 houses with the intention to demolish them.
+In 1895, Parliament gave the museum approval to get a loan of £200,000 to acquire these 69 houses and to demolish them.
 This would have allowed the museum to expand on the west, north, and east sides.

 Some houses were eventually demolished and the Edward VII Galleries on the northern side were built between 1906 and 1914, but most of the 69 houses still stand today and the grandiose expansion plan was never completed.

 9. The museum features a remarkable square at its center

 Some of the galleries were hit by bombs during World War II and the Duveen Gallery even had to be completely rebuilt because of it.

 This gallery along with the other sections of destroyed wings wasn’t reopened until the 1960s and no further expansions were completed over the course of the 20th century.

 The next major addition wasn’t completed until the year 2000, and what an addition it is!
 The Queen Elizabeth II Great Court was designed by architects Foster and Partners (which also designed the new Wembley Stadium in London) and is the largest covered square in Europe.